 Building your brand online

 Your Constant Contact account comes with tools that make it easy to start building your brand online.
-You can create a logo, a full website where you can share updates and information about the services you provide, and even manage your social media.
+You can create a logo, a full website where you can share updates and information, and even manage your social media.